Reminiscences of Newcastle

 The old theatre still stands, the building being at present occupied by Mrs. Cofteros.
 The shop recently demolished at the corner of Hunter-street Extended was occupied as a bakery by Mr. K Kensey.
 Mr. Magney's public house was until recently known as the Suburban Hotel, and on the corner of Watt and King streets Mr. Dalby had a boot shop.

-was on the site of Harris' surgery, and the vacant block of land adjoining was the spot where all the circus performances were given.
+Whyte's butcher shop was on the site of Dr. Harris's surgery, and the vacant block of land adjoining was the spot where all the circus performances were given.

 According to Mr. Hudson, the first post office in Newcastle was in the old stockade building in Watt street; the second on the site of the Newcastle Herald office, and the third in Watt street, in the old building which afterwards served as the council chambers.

 First Council Chambers at Newcastle - Newcastle Morning Herald and Miners Advocate (NSW : 1876 - 1954) Mon 7 Jun 1909